ProarchwasTaken/tld_frigid/README.md

 checkpoints, and it raises your temperature when standing near it.

 The story could be that you're stuck in a restaurant's freezer and you must escape before freezing to death.
+There could also be hazards the decrease the player's temperature at a faster rate.